Australian Cruise Academy

 REMEMBER KEEP REGULAR WATCH ON LINES AND BOAT POSITION.

-DEPARTURE FROM RIVERBANK - think about wind effect.
+DEPARTURE FROM RIVERBANK - think about wind & flow effect.

 Wind direction is your big problem.
 Water flow not so much influence.